 There are several means that a business can use to ensure that they protect their critical assets.
-For instance, they can use multi-factor authentication, user and device certificate provision, role-based access control, mobile device management, enterprise, cloud identity management, single sign-on (SSO), and privileged account management.
-These can each come into play depending on your circumstance.
+For instance, they can use multi-factor authentication, user and device certificate provision, role-based access control, mobile device management, enterprise, cloud identity management, single sign-on (SSO), and privileged user management.
+These can each come into play, depending on your circumstance.

-Such strong protection does much more than just providing network security for users.
-In fact, business operations with improved cyber security measures have an enhanced customer loyalty as well as trust.
+Such strong protection does much more than provide network security for users.
+Business operations with improved cybersecurity measures have enhanced customer loyalty and trust.

-Many of a company’s assets are actually assets related to customer’s personal information, which makes them even more critical to protect.
-That way, the company enhances its reputation in the market which helps to attract new customers.
-To state the obvious, more customers with a higher level of trust = more business and increased brand authority.
+Many of a company’s assets are related to customers’ personal information, making them even more critical to protect.
+That way, the company enhances its reputation in the market, which helps to attract new customers.
+To state the obvious, more customers with a higher level of trust = more business and increase brand authority.

-There’s no denying that it can be an overwhelming process for a company trying to comply with the government as well as data privacy regulations.
-In fact, for most companies, the process might hinder the growth and expansion of the business as everything focuses on avoiding risks rather than taking them (taking risks can be hugely valuable for businesses in the right situation).
+It can be overwhelming for a company to comply with government and data privacy regulations.
+In fact, for most companies, the process might hinder the growth and expansion of the business as everything focuses on avoiding risks rather than taking them (taking risks can be hugely valuable for companies in the right situation).

 Everything has to be done while keeping a sturdy security posture intact.
-Moreover, it becomes even harder for a company to keep up with evolving cyber threats as well as protective standards.
+Moreover, it becomes even more challenging for a company to keep up with evolving cyber threats and protective standards.

-Therefore, since technology is on the move, it’s significantly important to streamline the compliance sector to ensure that companies focus on their growth by merely innovating new offerings as well as extending their business reach.
+Therefore, since technology is moving, it’s essential to streamline the compliance sector to ensure companies focus on their growth by merely innovating new offerings and extending their business reach.

-Successful companies are those that conduct risk analysis, deploy the correct security technology, come up with policies and procedures, deploy a cloud, and then test the solutions to make sure that they are compliant.
+Successful companies are those that conduct risk analysis, deploy the correct security technology, develop policies and procedures, deploy a cloud, and then test the solutions to ensure they are compliant.

-Risk is great, but the best risk is calculated risk.
-And you should never take on risk when it comes to things like cyber security.
+Risk is excellent, but the best bet is calculated risk.
+And it would be best if you never took risks regarding cyber security.

-Most organizations are shifting into the cloud to ensure that they support the business as well as mobile workers.
-It’s arguably the best modern means of enabling stronger as well as seamless collaboration.
+Most organizations are shifting to the Cloud to support the business and mobile workers.
+It’s arguably the best modern means of enabling more robust and seamless collaboration.

-And collaboration is key in today’s interconnected business world.
+And collaboration is critical in today’s interconnected business world.
 Whether collaborating with your team on a project, tracking business results through your CRM, or sharing sensitive files with a partner organization, business is shifting more and more to operations in the Cloud.
-If you aren’t set up to operate securely in the cloud, you’re putting your business behind.
+You’re putting your business behind if you aren’t set up to operate securely in the Cloud.

 Value of hosted cloud environments

-Unlike the on-premises solutions available, Hosted cloud environments offer great benefits for employee collaboration and easy access to highly sensitive data from almost anywhere.
+Unlike the on-premises solutions available, Hosted cloud environments offer great benefits for employee collaboration and easy access to susceptible data from almost anywhere.
 This greater accessibility can help your company to innovate and grow.

-Furthermore, modernizing the IT infrastructure and migrating into the cloud comes with savings; given that a company doesn’t have to maintain or even continually modernize the IT sector, that’s usually the case for the on-premises environment.
+Furthermore, modernizing the IT infrastructure and migrating into the Cloud comes with savings; given that a company doesn’t have to maintain or continually update the IT sector, that’s usually the case for the on-premises environment.

-If you avoid the overhead of taking on all of these operations in-house, you can realize some serious savings to pile on to the huge benefits available to you.
+If you avoid the overhead of taking on all these operations in-house, you can realize some serious savings to pile on to the enormous benefits available.

-In conclusion, it’s evident that cyber security and the growth of a business are interlinked.
+In conclusion, cyber security and the growth of a business are interlinked.

 However, it’s unfortunate that most companies are yet to uncover the correlation.

-But sooner than later, the need to see cyber security from another angle will become clearer.
-For now, those companies that have cyber security as a priority are reaping their benefits as an enabler for innovation and growth.
+But the need to see cyber security from another angle will become more apparent sooner than later.
+For now, those companies that prioritize cyber security are reaping their benefits as an enabler for innovation and growth.

-If your company doesn’t fall into the category of “ahead of the game” when it comes to cyber security, then you’re really falling behind.
-The digital world changes too fast to sit idly by and fail to consider the implications of not being on top of the things we’ve discussed today in this article.
+You’re falling behind if your company doesn’t fall into the “ahead of the game” category regarding cyber security.
+The digital world changes too fast to sit idly by and fail to consider the implications of not being on top of what we’ve discussed today in this article.

-So, sit down with your leadership team and talk through the benefits as well as the logistics of implementing enhance cyber security procedures within your organization.
-Whether you’re looking at your website, social media, your CRM, or any other customer touchpoint or place you save more data, make sure you do it safely.
+So, sit down with your leadership team and discuss the benefits and logistics of implementing enhanced cybersecurity procedures within your organization.
+Whether looking at your website, social media, your CRM, or any other customer touchpoint or place you save more data, ensure you do it safely.

-Don’t let cyber security slip off your plate because it isn’t public-facing and not as exciting as things like video marketing, speaking engagements, and other more public things you do to grow your business.
-Trust me, if you do cyber security the wrong way, it will become public-facing, and you don’t want that.
+Don’t let cyber security slip off your plate because it isn’t public-facing and not as exciting as video marketing, speaking engagements, and other public stuff you do to grow your business.
+Trust me, if you do cyber security incorrectly, it will become public-facing, and you don’t want that.

-So, get your cyber security in order to ensure your business continues to grow and doesn’t fall victim to a PR nightmare.
-Do it today before you are digital light years behind the competition.
+So, get your cyber security to ensure your business continues to grow and doesn’t fall victim to a PR nightmare.
+Do it today before you are digitally light years behind the competition.

-Anthony is the Founder of AnthonyGaenzle.com and author of Blogging for Business: Skyrocket Your Traffic, Grow Your Readership, and Boost Revenue.
+Anthony is the Founder of AnthonyGaenzle.com and the author of Blogging for Business: Skyrocket Your Traffic, Grow Your Readership, and Boost Revenue.
 Beyond running the publication, Anthony works with small businesses, startups, and creative minds to help you grow.
-Throughout his 15+ years in the marketing and multimedia fields, he has worked with companies across a wide variety of industries and disciplines, achieving significant growth in brand awareness, lead generation, revenue, and other critical areas.
+Throughout his 15+ years in marketing and multimedia, he has worked with companies across various industries and disciplines, achieving significant growth in brand awareness, lead generation, revenue, and other critical areas.
 He also helps individuals build influence and thought leadership through powerful personal branding.
 Follow Anthony on Twitter or connect on LinkedIn.